-- 21 A weaker, single-day signal (lower grid count) from CFSv2 guidance is shown for the six - 22 daily forecasts leading up to 13 April 2014 (Fig. 8).
-This event featured a mix of primarily - 23 severe hail and wind reports, and six tornadoes rated no stronger than EF1.
-Forecast - 24 maps reveal some possibility of a bi-modal event with the bulk of SCP >= 1 grids
+A weaker single-day signal (lower grid count) from CFSv2 guidance is shown for the six daily forecasts leading up to 13 April 2014 (Fig. 8).
+This event featured a mix of primarily severe hail and wind reports, and six tornadoes rated no stronger than EF1.
+Forecast maps reveal some possibility of a bimodal event with the bulk of SCP \geq 1 grids counted across Texas, Arkansas, and Louisiana; and a secondary corridor of SCP ≥ 1 evident over portions of the

-1 counted across Texas, Arkansas and Louisiana; and a secondary corridor of SCP >= 1 2 evident over portions of the Midwest and Northeast (Fig. 9).
-The inconsistent nature of the location of SCP >= 1 from one forecast to the next is consistent with greater 3 4 uncertainty in where severe weather may occur.
-Subjectively, this event is verified well by the centroid of convective QPF in the CFSv2 forecasts.
-And, while the environment 5 6 for supercells may have existed and was accurately forecast by the CFSv2 along the 7 corridor from east of the Mississippi River to New England, a significant convective precipitation signal was not present across this corridor.
-The lack of spatial overlap 8 between convective precipitation and SCP >= 1 in the forecasts could be viewed by the 9 10 forecaster as detrimental to confidence for more widespread severe weather; as was 11 the case for this event.
-12 13 The most active and significant severe weather day of the month occurred on 28 April 14 2014.
-This was the second of a multi-day severe weather event, but the focus will be on the forecasts leading up to this particular day.
-More than 50 tornadoes were reported 15 across six states, including eight tornadoes rated EF3 and one rated EF4.
-SCP >= 1 16 17 grid counts for this event begin to increase around 18 April 2014 (Day 11 forecast).
-However, similar to the other events reviewed, a more consistent signal in SCP grid 18 19 count magnitude commences between Day 10 and Day 7 (Fig. 10).
-Also, similar to the 3 20 April 2014 event, forecast grid counts exhibit a steady increase; from 55 on Day 6 to 21 over 100 on Day 1 (Fig. 11).
-There is a distinct eastward shift in the area covered by 22 SCP >=1 and the strong convective QPF signal around Day 3 is indicative of a faster system motion/evolution.
-However, the overall co-location of high values of SCP and convective QPF in forecasts from Day 3 to Day 1 correspond well with where significant

-- 1 severe weather occurred.
-Using the maps in conjunction with the trends in SCP >= 1 - 2 grid count/areal coverage can provide the forecaster with enhanced confidence in the - 3 magnitude of the severe weather event.
-While less significant, a smaller area where - 4 several severe wind and hail reports occurred across Missouri and Illinois was relatively - 5 well indicated by SCP >=1 in the CFSv2 maps starting with the Day 5 forecast for this - 6 event.
+The most active and significant severe weather day of the month occurred on 28 April 2014.
+This was the second of a multiday severe weather event, but the focus will be on the forecasts leading up to this particular day.
+More than 50 tornadoes were reported across six states, including eight tornadoes rated EF3, and one rated EF4.
+SCP \geq 1 grid counts for this event begin to increase around 18 April 2014 (day-11 forecast).
+However, similar to the other events reviewed, a more consistent signal in SCP grid count magnitude commences between day 10 and day 7 (Fig. 10).
+Also, similar to the 3 April 2014 event, forecast grid counts exhibit a steady increase, from 55 on day 6 to over 100 on day 1 (Fig. 11).
+There is a distinct eastward shift in the area covered by $SCP \ge 1$ and the strong convective QPF signal around day 3 is indicative of a faster system motion/evolution.
+However, the overall collocation of high values of SCP and convective QPF in forecasts from day 3 to day 1 correspond well with where significant severe weather occurred.
+Using the maps in conjunction with the trends in SCP \geq 1 grid count/areal coverage can provide the forecaster with enhanced confidence in the magnitude of the severe weather event.
+While less significant, a smaller area where several severe wind and hail reports occurred across Missouri and Illinois was relatively well indicated by SCP \geq 1 in the CFSv2 maps starting with the day 5 forecast for this event.